RishimaGupta/Recipe-Book/README.md

 * *Modular File Structure:* HTML, CSS, and JS are organized per page for maintainability and clarity. <br>
 * *Custom Modal Implementation:* A lightweight, reusable modal system built from scratch using only HTML, CSS, and JavaScript. <br>
 * *Offline Usability:* Fully functional with no server or API required, thanks to localStorage. <br>
-* *Responsive Grid Layout:* Recipes are displayed in a flexible grid that adapts cleanly to screen size changes. <br>